erp27/phpvirtualbox/README.md

 # Installation from Zip file

-1) Download zip file from GitHub project site: https://github.com/phpvirtualbox/phpvirtualbox/archive/master.zip
+1) Download zip file from GitHub project site
 2) Unzip the zipfile into a folder accessible by your web server
 3) Rename config.php-example to config.php and edit as needed.

 Read the wiki for more information : https://github.com/phpvirtualbox/phpvirtualbox/wiki